StuMason/riptide/README.md

 3. Commit your changes with meaningful commit messages

+   > **Note:** We use pre-commit hooks to automatically format, lint, and build your code before each commit.
+This ensures code quality and prevents pushing code that doesn't meet our standards.
+These hooks are automatically installed when you run `npm install`.

 4. Push your branch and create a Pull Request

 5. Request a review from the maintainers